 Active Shooter

-FBI Special Agent Ben Kang, an Asian American veteran of the Navy Seals program, flipped the “On” slide-switch on his shoulder's Einstein Gun.
+FBI Special Agent Ben Kang, an Asian American veteran of the Navy Seals program, flipped the “On” slide switch on his shoulder's Einstein Gun.
 He felt the satisfying “wumm-wumm” vibration as the gun’s gyros took control.
 Ben is one of the Bureau’s top marksmen and a perfect candidate to evaluate and demonstrate the DARPA prototype.

 Ben and his traveling companions, Agents Nokie Molenda and Justin George, pulled into the carpet store parking lot as directed by Elisha Simmons.
-As Nokie used bolt cutters to make a hole in the fence, someone from the store came out to inquire about what was going on.
-Justin gave the standard FBI warning and recommended that he move employees to an interior room until the police issue an all-clear.
+As Nokie used bolt cutters to make a hole in the fence, someone from the store inquired about what was happening.
+Justin gave the standard FBI warning and recommended that he move employees to an interior room until the police issued an all-clear.

 Bringing only helmets and rifles, they climbed stealthily up to the rail line.
 After Justin placed the bullhorn at the western end of the railway bridge, they moved downhill into the stand of trees and bushes opposite the Damon Avenue off-ramp.
 Fortunately, the Chechen twins did not see their movements.
-Their location was a sniper’s dream.
+Kang’s location was a sniper’s dream.

 He peered into the telescopic sight and pointed at the two men up the grass incline above the Exit 47B offramp.
-All three agents’ telescopic sights relayed their images back to Special Agent Mason’s office.
+All three agents’ telescopic sights relayed their images to Special Agent Mason’s office.
 Agent Kang spoke in a voice barely above a whisper.

 “Agent Mason, are you receiving this?”